Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

 One consequence of Theorem A is that it gives a complete set of obstructions up to the problem of determining which hyperbolic 3-manifolds admit Anosov flows.
 It is unknown which hyperbolic 3-manifolds admit Anosov flows, though some obstructions and examples are known \cite{Calegari} (see \S \ref{s.context} for more discussion).

 The results that follow, of which Theorem \ref{teoA} is a consequence, pertain the topological classification of partially hyperbolic diffeomorphisms.
 More specifically we analyze the structure of a partially hyperbolic diffeomorphism in a closed hyperbolic $3$-manifold and we show that the structure we obtain allows us to construct a topological Anosov flow in the manifold.
 We obtain this even if the diffeomorphism is not at all the time one (or variable time) map of a flow.
 The classification in hyperbolic $3$-manifolds is built upon our previous work \cite{BFFP-announce,BFFP-2,BFFP-3} which deals, amongst many other things, with general partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds; and in addition \cite{BFFP-4} which considers partially hyperbolic diffeomorphisms in certain isotopy classes of diffeomorphisms of Seifert manifolds.
-Our presentation aims to give a unified framework for both hyperbolic and Seifert $3$-manifolds, which can also be applied in other situations.
-We also develop a new tool to understand dynamical systems which preserve (branching) $\R$-covered, uniform foliations by using coarse dynamics.
-We call this tool a \emph{pseudo-Anosov pair}.
-This is a pair of diffeomorphisms which preserve branching foliations, and which lift to maps in the universal cover satisfying certain coarse geometric properties.
+Our presentation aims to give a unified framework for both hyperbolic and Seifert $3$-manifolds, which can also be applied in other situations (see \S \ref{ss.generalres}).
+Note that while the previous work was mostly reliant on the homotopic to the identity hypothesis, the ideas and tools here as well as the overall strategy for classification that we introduce are applicable to wider situations.